-Safety also ranks as a high priority for the College's Facilities Department.
+Safety also ranks as a high priority for the college's Facilities Department.
 St. Norbert College employs its own staff for regular building maintenance and repair of doors, windows, lighting and related safety items.
-The Facilities Department employs a locksmith and great care is taken to ensure keys are issued only to appropriate faculty, staff and students.
-Campus Safety staff are responsible for the daily locking and unlocking of most of the campus academic and administrative buildings.
 Campus Safety maintains a contact listing for on-call facilities staff and outside contractors for after-hours response to and maintenance of security and/or building systems for all campus facilities.